xxiexuezhi/HelixDiff/README.md

 # Dataset
-We use the same dataset as helixgan.
+We use the same dataset as helixgan (https://github.com/xxiexuezhi/helix_gan).
 Data could be accessed by https://www.dropbox.com/s/5385tq8ukebwpmi/data_helices.zip?dl=0